WILLE-DAC/wip/V Imperium by-laws.md

 II.
 Are encouraged to meet regularly and to publish those meetings in a specific view of the on-line platform.

-III.
-Participates in quadratic funding rounds together with the manegerial team.

 <p align="center">
 <b>( article 6 )</b><br>
 Contractors